The Starlight Filmmaker Residency

 - What materials do I need to bring?

 Whatever you usually write on - notepad, laptop.
 If you don't have access to a laptop and usually write on a computer, we can organise one for you to use while here.
 Sheets and towels provided.
 We have paper and post it notes, and pens if you need.
 Other than that, just your typical clothes and personal items, toiletries for a two week trip.
-If you have access to a camera or a camera phone, it's a beautiful place for taking photos.
+If you have access to a camera or a camera phone, it's a beautiful city for taking photos.

 - I'm worried about sharing my script ideas.